September 15 - 17, 2017

 The Midwest Conference on Asian Affairs offers three prizes for papers written by students - the Percy Buchanan Graduate Prize, the Sidney DeVere Brown Prize and the Mikiso Hane Prize for papers written by undergraduates.
 MCAA also offers the Jackson and Caroline Bailey Public Service Award for outstanding work in the advancement of Asian Studies.
 These prizes are awarded at the MCAA Annual Meeting held each fall.

-Visit the 2016 MCAA Annual Meeting Website to view this year's award recipients.
+Visit the 2016 MCAA Annual Meeting Website to view last year's award recipients.

 Four Percy Buchanan prizes of $100 each, plus travel expenses of up to $100, will be awarded for the best original graduate student research papers.
 Papers should be no longer than 35 pages double spaced including the bibliography.
 Students will have an opportunity to present winning papers at the conference.
 There is one prize for each of the four main AAS regions: China and Inner Asia, Northeast Asia, South Asia, and Southeast Asia.
 Graduate student winners have the opportunity to publish their papers in Studies on Asia.
 Papers will be reviewed by scholars in the appropriate field.